 The medical facts of what is a healthy diet and life style has never been stronger than today.
-Each of us can “self-hack” and have measured the relevant inflammation biomarkers and our microbiome and see for ourselves; did my diet and life style change improve my health or not?
+We can measure the relevant inflammation biomarkers and our microbiome and see for ourselves; did my diet and life style change / improve my health or not?

 In the old days we were trained by nature to listening better to our bodies, but today the many signals we receive from our body is cancelled out by our industrial high-tech life style and food intake.

 Experts in natural medicine find it mind-boggling how we put the label “new” on a range of old diets, e.g. keto diet [ketogenic diet], as the diet has been known for more than half a century if not for 1000s of years and always should be personalized to the individual constitution and situation.
 The same goes for experts in clinical nutrition, that also for more than a century have had access to an excellent well-controlled human test model: the patients on 100% intravenous or enteral nutrition.
 From an MD perspective, it’s like none of all this extensive knowledge never reached the general public.

 What is truly new in science, is not the trendy names to combination of “new” diets tested many decades ago, new is:

 - We have added an arsenal of new inflammation biomarkers [e.g. suPAR, INF-g, Treg] incl. new scanning techniques, that makes it possible to personalise the diet to the individual

 - The techniques to finally being able to measure the microbiome [16RNA, Bio-Me.com]

 - A much better understanding of the immune system incl. stem cells and cancer cells, and that low-grade inflammation is one of the key drivers of our morbidity and mortality.